pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 ### Assumptions and Prerequisites

-This guide assumes that you use opensource packaging tools on a Linux distribution to install applications onto your local system.
+This guide assumes that you use open source packaging tools on a Linux distribution to install applications onto your local system.

-The following account and application versions are required for use in this
+The following account and application versions are required for use in this document:
-document:

 - A GCP account with a payment method set up to pay for the GCP resources you create using this document.
 You should also have sufficient GCP account permissions and knowledge to:

-  - Access an existing Google Cloud Platform project in which your GKE resources.
+  - Access an existing Google Cloud Platform project for your GKE resources.

   - Create an SQL Instance.

-  - Select an appropriate location in which to deploy your database resource and GKE cluster; in general, the cluster and PostgreSQL database into which you install Pega Platform should be in the same location.
+  - Select an appropriate location to deploy your database resource and GKE cluster.
+The cluster and PostgreSQL database into which you install Pega Platform must be in the same location.

   You are responsible for any financial costs incurred for your GCP resources.